Canada's Trudeau rebuked on ethics ahead of election

 Trudeau must pay a small fine of up to Can$500 (US$375) for contravening Canada's conflict of interest act, but with only two months before national elections the political costs could be much steeper.

-The Montreal-based firm was charged in 2015 with allegedly paying bribes to secure contracts in Libya.
+The Montreal-based firm was charged in 2015 with allegedly paying Can$47 million (US$35 million) in bribes between 2001 and 2011 to secure contracts in Libya during the rule of former strongman Moamer Kadhafi, and of defrauding the Libyan government of Can$130 million.

+The charges relate to the world's largest irrigation scheme -- the Great Man Made River Project -- to provide fresh water to the cities of Tripoli, Benghazi and Sirte.

 Attorney general Jody Wilson-Raybould refused to ask prosecutors to settle the case, and the trial is set to proceed.

-But after resigning, she testified to lawmakers that she had experienced "consistent and sustained" political pressure to interfere in the case, including "veiled threats."
+But after resigning, Canada's first indigenous attorney general testified to the House of Commons justice committee that she had experienced "consistent and sustained" political pressure to interfere in the case, including "veiled threats."

 Dion concluded: "The authority of the prime minister and his office was used to circumvent, undermine and ultimately attempt to discredit the decision of the director of public prosecutions as well as the authority of Ms. Wilson-Raybould as the Crown's chief law officer."